rizinorg/book/src/analysis/types.md

 struct._FILETIME.dwHighDateTime=DWORD,4,0
 ```

-Note that the number of elements field is used in case of arrays only
+Note that the number of elements field is used in the case of arrays only
 to identify how many elements are in arrays, other than that it is zero by default.

 ### Unions